 Shared Solidarities 4: Galvanizing the Women’s Movement: A one-day event at Sheffield Hallam University – Thursday 6 September 2018

-Registration is now open for the ‘Galvanizing the Women’s Movement’ conference hosted by Sheffield Hallam University‘s Cultural, Communication and Computing Research Institute (C3RI).
+The ‘Galvanizing the Women’s Movement’ conference will take place on Thursday 6th September 2018.
+The conference is hosted by Sheffield Hallam University‘s Cultural, Communication and Computing Research Institute (C3RI).
 It is the fourth in a series of annual Shared Solidarities events and is sponsored by MeCCSA, The Media, Cultural and Communication Studies Association for higher education.

 The event aims to reflect on current feminist campaigning, particularly in light of the various impacts of MeToo and TimesUp.
 It is free and open to all and refreshments are provided.
 Everyone who wishes to attend will need to register beforehand via Eventbrite using the link below.